 Bathroom with clawfoot bath, walk in shower with drench shower head, basin and WC.

-The Folly overlooks its own private, small, Italian-style garden complete with original pond.
+The Folly overlooks its own private, small, Italian-style garden complete with an original pond.
 There is a terrace, outside furniture and a barbecue for outside dining.

 There is a lake on the estate.
 Rental of The Folly includes fishing rights to the lake on a catch and release basis.
 Rods are not provided but can be hired from a local tackle shop.
-The rowing boat is for use entirely at guests’ own risk.
-Life jackets are provided.

 There is a private parking area.